junglok/tem-docs/docs/transfer/filezilla.md

 # FileZilla

-## Data transfer using FileZilla with 2FA
+## Data Transfer using FileZilla with 2FA

 With the FileZilla global settings (`Edit` -> `Setttings`),